 As the parent or carer for baby or toddler, nothing else matters unless you know they are safe.
 You have to be on your guard all day, and all night long.
 When your little one is moved into their own room, it is hard to ‘let go’.
-They maybe only in the next room, but they seem so far away at the same time.
-A baby monitor provides you with security and piece of mind.
+They may only be in the next room, but they seem so far away at the same time.
+A baby monitor provides you with security and peace of mind.
 A baby monitor will help you know when your baby needs your attention.

 Best Baby Monitor 2015 Top 10 Guide

 |Motorola MBP27T||2.4" (6cm)||984 ft (300m)||£||4.8|